K02D/regenerate-embeddings/README.md

 # regenerate-embeddings

-GitHub Action to regenerate OpenAI word embeddings and store them in a Supabase vector store via LangChain
+GitHub Action to regenerate OpenAI word embeddings and store them in a Supabase vector store via LangChain.
+Useful if you have a retrieval-augmented generation (RAG) system and want to update the word embeddings automatically when the knowledge base changes.

 ## Inputs